 - change the payment method for future payments,

-- change the plan,
+- change their current plan, upgrade or downgrade

 - and update their shipping address.

 This allows customers to be in full control of their payments and not feel locked in.
 This level of transparency and freedom gives your end-users peace of mind, usually prolonging your business relationship with them.